WooCommerce & Twispay | Your Quickest Path from Idea to eShop

 by Sorin Despot

 WooCommerce is (and has been for quite a while) the most popular ecommerce platform on the web.
-Nineteen percent of the top million web shops out there are using WooCommerce and, by extending the count to every online store in existence, WooCommerce’s adoption reaches a whopping forty-two percent.
+26% of the top million web shops out there are using WooCommerce and, by extending the count to every online store in existence, WooCommerce’s adoption reaches a whopping forty-two percent.

 With hundreds of paid and free extensions, straddling a wide-ranging assembly of technical and logistical requirements, WooCommerce has sprung to the top of the global ecommerce platform market thanks mainly to a couple of valuable characteristics: ease of use and low operational costs.

 Increasingly popular among store owners and eShop developers, WooCommerce is a free, open-source plugin designed and built to integrate seamlessly with WordPress.
 WooCommerce’s popularity owes a lot to its flexibility and to the fact that it offers instant access to a myriad of free and premium WordPress extensions.